chadhutchins182/acaf-tests-viewer/README.md

 This code utilizes [webpack](https://webpack.js.org).
 While not required, you should be somewhat familiar with how it works.

 1. `npm i` for installing libraries
-2. `npm run build` for building the distribution
+2. `npm run build:prod` for building the distribution
+    * `npm run build:ci` currently does the same as `build:prod`
+    * `npm run build:dev` will open up a development webserver for testing